jesscmoore/jekylldemo/_posts/2021-03-02-how-to-setup-jekyll.markdown

 # Deploy html to github-pages

-After merging a change to main branch, it should deploy quickly to github pages.
+After merging a change to main branch, it should deploy automatically quite quickly to github pages.
 To check, go to your github repo on github.com i.e. [https://github.com/jesscmoore/jekylldemo](https://github.com/jesscmoore/jekylldemo).
 On right hand side of the page, scroll down to `Environments`, and click `github-pages` environment to show all code deployments to github.io.
 It should show that a change has just been deployed to the https://github.com/jesscmoore/jekylldemo.

+Note: It can take up to 20 minutes for changes to your site to publish after you push the changes to GitHub.
+If your don't see your changes reflected in your browser after an hour, see [About Jekyll build errors for GitHub Pages sites](https://docs.github.com/en/github/working-with-github-pages/about-jekyll-build-errors-for-github-pages-sites).

 ## Local hosting